orionw/mteb-lite/README.md

 1. Install Java `conda install -c conda-forge openjdk -y`

 ## Tasks to Downsample
 The tasks to downsample are located in [tasks_to_downsample.txt](https://github.com/orionw/mteb-lite/blob/master/tasks_to_downsample.txt) and include both the name and the split.
-There are ~40 of them.

 ## To Reproduce (two steps)